My Top Ten New-to-Me Films of 2023

 "I've borne six girls, five boys, and thirty-one connubial years of you.
 How am I possible?"

-"The hot wine steams, the yule log roars, and we're the fat that's in the fire."
+"The hot wine steams, the Yule log roars, and we're the fat that's in the fire."

 "What a tragedy you are."